kkabala/GinPlatform.NET-SDK/README.md

 ```

 Apart from that you have "GinPlatformSettings" class where you can:
   - Disable protection from being rate limited (ProtectionFromBeingRateLimited property) - it's enabled by default.
 It protects you from being rate limited as when you reach requests limit and trying to send a rule breaking request, the SDK calculates and waits required time to send the request to GinPlatform.
-Remember that it bases on request sending time, not the time of receiving it by the GinPlatform, therefore with the protection you won't achieve maximum possible requests per second/minute ratio, but you can be sure that you won't be rate limited.
+Remember that it bases on request sending time, not the time of receiving it by the GinPlatform, therefore with the protection you won't achieve maximum possible requests per second/minute ratio, so you can be sure that you won't be rate limited.
   - Decrease/Increase your requests per second/minute limit - but the SDK won't allow you to set higher value than API limits.
 Requests per second are by default limited by half comparing to the API limit
   - Change GinPlatformUrl - not needed for now, but probably someday it'll be useful, for changing to stage/dev environment for example